iptv-org/epg/README.md

 Then run it and wait for the guide to finish downloading.
 When finished, a new `guide.xml` file will appear in the current directory.

-## Configuration

-To customize `grab` behavior, you can add a few more options at the end of the command:
+You can also customize the behavior of the script using this options:

 ```sh
 Usage: npm run grab --- [options]